wp-plugins/nelio-ab-testing/readme.txt

 == Upgrade Notice ==

-= 3.2.8 =
+= 3.2.9 =
-Bug fix with admin_ajax.php and blank screens, JetPack compatibility, and other fixes.
+Bug fix: external links with special characters (such as, for instance, a question mark) are now properly tracked.